juliarobe/Galaxy_Properties_Evolution/README.md

 <h2 style="text-align: center;">Difference of Median Radius vs Evolution Corrected Abs Magnitude: </h2>
 <img class="img-fluid" style="display: block; margin: 0 auto;" src="./images/med_evolcorr_Mr.png" width="500">

-The estimate for $ R_g $ is slightly higher than that for $ R_r $ at several points, indicating a systematic difference between the two bands.
+The estimate for $R_g$ is slightly higher than that for $R_r$ at several points, indicating a systematic difference between the two bands.
 This discrepancy arises from the filter effect, where the observed flux in the g-band is affected by the redshift of the galaxies, causing the light to be shifted towards shorter wavelengths.
 To correct for this effect, a k-correction is necessary to convert the observed magnitudes to their respective rest-frame values.
 The k-correction involves calculating the flux in the rest-frame and observed-frame, taking into account the telescope’s filter response.
 By applying this correction, we can obtain a more accurate estimate of the galaxy sizes, unbiased by the effects of redshift.
 This correction is particularly important when comparing galaxy properties across different redshifts or bands.